-"Energy Regulatory Approvals" means any License and Permit issued by or filed with an Energy Regulatory Authority that is required to be maintained by any Project or any Subject Company.
+"Energy Regulatory Approvals" means any License and Permit issued by or filed with an Energy Regulatory Authority that is required to be maintained by the Pinnacle Project or the Pinnacle Project Company.

-"Energy Regulatory Authority" a Governmental Authority with jurisdiction over public utilities, energy, natural resources or any similar subject matter.
+"Energy Regulatory Authority" a Governmental Authority with jurisdiction over public utilities, energy or any similar subject matter.